MESH-Research/invenio-subjects-fast/README.md

 Install this extension to use the FAST (Faceted Application of Subject Terminology) subject vocabulary in your InvenioRDM instance.
 FAST is developed by OCLC Research (https://www.oclc.org/research/areas/data-science/fast.html) and adapts the Library of Congress Subject Headings to use a faceted structure, allowing flexible and efficient tagging and searching.
 FAST is made available under the Open Data Commons Attribution License (https://www.oclc.org/research/areas/data-science/fast/odcby.html).

 Some of the facets in FAST are extremely large.
+(Well over a million terms.)
 So this package provides the nine facets of the FAST vocabulary in Invenio as nine separate subject vocabularies.
-Each term includes the id number and the human readable (English) label, separated by a colon.
+Each term's id is the full URL for the term (e.g., http://id.worldcat.org/fast/1204165).

+The invenio-subjects-fast package comes with a preconfigured set of jsonl files ready to be loaded as fixtures into InvenioRDM.
+It also includes scripts to download the raw .marcxml files from the FAST project and convert them into jsonl vocabulary files.
+This download and conversion process will only be necessary, though, when the FAST terms are updated.

 ## Installation

-The invenio-subjects-fast package comes with a preconfigured set of From your instance directory:
+From your InvenioRDM instance directory:

     pipenv install invenio-subjects-fast